kirkdrichardson/vm_translator/README.md

 ## Usage
 Download this repository and run the executable either from the root like `dart bin/vm_translator.dart MyFile.vm` or [add this program as a global package](https://dart.dev/tools/pub/cmd/pub-global#activating-a-package-on-your-local-machine).

 If a path to a `.vm` file is passed to the program, as in the example above, only that file will be translated.
 Otherwise, if a path to a directory is passed, all `.vm` files in that directory and its subdirectories will be translated.
-If no argument is passed, the program will operated on the directory in which the command is run.
+If no argument is passed, the program will operate on the directory in which the command is run.
 These 3 ways of running the program are represented respectively below:

 `dart bin/vm_translator.dart <path-to-file>`

 `dart bin/vm_translator.dart <path-to-directory>`

 `dart bin/vm_translator.dart`

 ## Testing